benhenshaw/rhythm/doc/final.md

 Secondly, I would like to evaluate my use of C standard library features, such as avoiding `malloc`.
 Implementing a specific-purpose memory allocator was a goal I had set, as purpose built memory allocators are used judiciously in video games\[12].
 I felt that it was important to better my understanding of this topic.
 While I did not use `malloc`, there are other standard library features that I did rely on: `snprintf` was used in several places including formatting of strings for display on screen in the `draw_text` function, and for generating debug output.
 I considered building a replacement of this, as it is an area of great importance, but considering the scope of the project and that string formatting is less of a priority (though certainly used often) in video games, I left it off the table.

 There is another major component of the project that I did not write: the platform layer.
 In the final iteration of the project, the window management, event queueing, graphical output and audio output are all handled by the SDL2 library.
 While this library is not used extensively -- there are many of its features that I avoided, including a complete 2D renderer -- the final executable is dependent on it.
 I initially intended to write platform layers for Windows, macOS and Linux after using SDL2 as a crutch to get the project going, but as it progressed I found that there were aspects of the project that I considered more important.
-I did design the inputs and outputs of the engine to be relatively simple to re-target: the renderer produces a final bitmap in a common format each frame, the audio mixer produces a buffer of any size on request, and user input can be sent in by a simple function call.
+I did design the inputs and outputs of the engine to be relatively simple to re-target, leaving the door open for future development: the renderer outputs a final bitmap in a common format, the audio mixer produces a buffer of any size on request, and user input can be sent in by a simple function call.
 Platform layers are also often considered boilerplate for video games\[14], as most video games want the same things from each OS's API.
 Considering this, I felt it acceptable to not delve into the development of a platform layer in this project.

+\pagebreak

 ## The Engine and The Game
 I began this document discussing the use of game engines in video game development, expressing that I considered their use subtly harmful to the medium -- a topic worthy of debate.
-While this project serves as a good example of technical solutions tailored to support the design of a video game, it does not demonstrate how custom built technical solutions can empower the design of a game.
-The example game makes use of every feature of the underlying engine, but does not innovate in the area of game design.
-While it may be a reasonable demonstration of the components of the engine, a more satisfying conclusion would be to be able to demonstrate custom technology being a source of design innovation.
+I believe this project serves as a good example of technical solutions tailored to support the design of a specific video game.
+The example game makes use of every feature of the underlying engine, and this engine does not provide functionality that is not used by the game.
+As a result, the compiled binary does not contain anything unnecessary.
+The example game is, however, not especially complex, and it would be an interesting endeavour to construct an engine such as this for a more technically demanding game -- this is something to be done with a longer development time.

 ## Final Thoughts
 To conclude this document, I will reflect on my initial goals for the project.